jskrojec/mac-setup/README.md

 #### Customizing Bash with `.bash_profile`

-You can install [Oh My Bash](https://ohmybash.nntoan.com/) to get a ton of customizations out of the box.

 I store my `.bash_profile` on [github here](???) so I can copy it over to any machine I'm setting up.

 Copy this file (or create your own) in your home directory: